 Professor Miller brings to her photographic work and her teaching a broad background in research-driven creative work and a love of interdisciplinary practice.
-She is also committed to animal welfare issues, especially those affecting thoroughbred ex-racehorses, of which she owns two.
+She is also committed to animal welfare issues, especially those affecting thoroughbred ex-racehorses, of which she owns four.

 M.A., American Civilization, University of Texas at Austin, practice and history of photography, 1983

 B.G.S., University of Missouri, Columbia, photography and art history, 1978